July 01, 2017

 Heff Heffalump and Stan Woozle.

 New characters not seen in the earlier shorts included Stan Woozle (Sansom) and Heff Heffalump (Chuck McCann), two recurring villains who always sought to steal from the main characters; Kessie (Laura Mooney), a little bluebird Rabbit rescued and adopted as his daughter; and Christopher Robin’s mother (Parris), whose face was never shown.
 Frank Welker would provide the voices for a variety of animal characters in several episodes, including bees and rats.
-During the second season, New Adventures was paired up with Disney’s Adventures of the Gummi Bears when it moved from NBC to form the Gummi Bears-Winnie the Pooh HourBy the third season, Winchell decided to leave the show.
-He was replaced by Cummings, who had filled in for him periodically during the first two seasons.

-The show ended its run on October 26, 1991 but was quickly followed in December by the special, Winnie the Pooh and Christmas Too.
+The show ended on October 26, 1991 but was quickly followed in December by the special Winnie the Pooh and Christmas Too.
 Winchell returned to voice Tigger and Edan Gross assumed the role of Christopher Robin.
 The special was introduced with a skit featuring Disney head Michael Eisner and the Disneyland walk-around Pooh characters, and was accompanied by the Donald Duck shorts The Hockey Champ an Bearly AsleepThe special was later edited into part of the 2002 direct-to-video feature A Very Merry Pooh Year with Christopher Robin’s lines re-dubbed by William Green and Rabbit’s fur recolored into the traditional yellow, as opposed to the greenish hue it had on the show.
 Additional specials included 1996’s Boo to You Too!
 Winnie the Pooh1998’s A Winnie the Pooh Thanksgivingand 1999’s Winnie the Pooh: A Valentine for You.

 Gopher getting ready to blow stuff up.